stkbailey/nashnetx/presentation_outline.md

 ## Identifying PyNash's Popular Pythonistas with NetworkX

+Network analysis is a powerful and increasingly widespread way to analyze relational data, such as social networks.
+In this tutorial, audience members will learn how to use NetworkX, a popular open-source Python package, to perform network analysis.
+The learning will be embedded within we will walk through an analysis of data from MeetUp.com to determine which groups in each major Tennessee city are most likely to .

 ### Questions for Bill
 - What is the best way to present code?
 	* Running Jupyter Notebooks vs. using PowerPoint?